Lab 6.4 – Investigating Other Wave Events

 - Do you see the same relationships between atmospheric pressure and wind speed that you saw from the single storm event in the first labs?

-- Based on changes in atmospheric pressure and wind speed from the graph, identify three time periods when you would expect to see larger wave height.
+- Based on changes in atmospheric pressure and wind speed from the graph, identify three time periods when you would expect to see increases in wave height.

-- When do you expect to see the largest wave height in the month of February?
+- Based on the relationship you found between wind speed and wave height in the previous exercise, when do you expect to see the largest wave height in the month of February?

 Wave Height and Wind Speed

 - Compare the measured wave height to the three time periods you predicted would be greatest.
 How do they agree/disagree with your predictions?

 - Was your prediction of when the largest wave height would occur correct?